Ender Inciarte

-Ender David Inciarte Montiel (born October 29, 1990) is a Venezuelan professional baseball outfielder who is a free agent.
-He has played in Major League Baseball for the Arizona Diamondbacks, Atlanta Braves and New York Mets.
+Ender David Inciarte Montiel (born October 29, 1990) is a Venezuelan former professional baseball center fielder.
+He played in Major League Baseball for the Arizona Diamondbacks, Atlanta Braves, and New York Mets.
 He made his MLB debut in 2014.
 He won the Fielding Bible Award in 2015, won the Gold Glove Award three times (2016–2018), and was an All-Star in 2017.

 Career

 Arizona Diamondbacks

 Inciarte signed as an international free agent with the Diamondbacks on May 25, 2008, and began his career in Rookie Ball in 2008 with the Arizona League Diamondbacks.
 During the 2012 season, he hit .307 with two home runs, 47 runs batted in, and 28 stolen bases while splitting time between the Class-A South Bend Silver Hawks and the Class-A Advanced Visalia Rawhide.

-Following the 2012 season, Arizona decided to not protect Inciarte on their 40-man roster and he was subsequently selected by the Philadelphia Phillies with the 15th pick in the Rule 5 draft.
+Following the 2012 season, Arizona decided to not protect Inciarte on their 40-man roster; he was then selected by the Philadelphia Phillies with the 15th pick in the Rule 5 draft.
 He competed for a spot with the Phillies as a backup outfielder during spring training, and ultimately made their 2013 Opening Day roster.
-Following the first game of the season, Inciarte was designated for assignment without making an appearance to make room for the acquisition of Ezequiel Carrera on April 2.
-He was offered back to the Diamondbacks and was assigned to the Mobile BayBears of the Class AA Southern League.
+Following the first game of the season, however, Inciarte was designated for assignment without having made an appearance for the Phillies, after the team's acquisition of Ezequiel Carrera on April 2.
+Inciarte was then offered back to the Diamondbacks, as mandated by the Rule 5 rules.
+The Diamondbacks assigned him to the Mobile BayBears of the Class AA Southern League.
 With Mobile, Inciarte had a .281 batting average, five home runs, 17 doubles, 25 runs batted in, and 43 stolen bases.
 He appeared in the Southern League All-Star Game.
 After the season, the Diamondbacks added Inciarte to their 40-man roster.

 Inciarte began the 2014 season with the Reno Aces of the Class AAA Pacific Coast League.
 He batted .312 with two home runs and seven stolen bases in 109 at-bats before being promoted to the major leagues.
 He made his major league debut on May 2, 2014, and recorded a hit in his first major league game.
 He hit his first major league home run on July 5 off of Aaron Harang of the Atlanta Braves.
 Inciarte batted .303 with 21 stolen bases for the Diamondbacks in 2015.
 After the 2015 season, Inciarte won the Fielding Bible Award for players who played multiple positions.